What is Drayage and Why is it so Important?

 The history of drayage dates back to the 1800s when horse-drawn carts, known as “drays,” transported goods between warehouses, ocean ports, canal docks, and rail terminals, giving rise to the term “drayage.”
 Over time, semi-trucks and chassis replaced horses and drays, and drayage became an essential link between shippers, receivers, and other modes of transportation.

-Drayage can be classified into several categories, each serving specific purposes within the logistics industry:
+Drayage services can be classified into several categories, each serving specific purposes within the logistics industry:

-• Inter-Carrier Drayage: Involves moving freight between different modes of transportation, for example, moving cargo from an ocean port to a rail terminal.
+• Inter-Carrier Drayage: Involves moving freight between different modes of transportation, for example, moving cargo from an ocean port to a rail terminal or rail terminal to ocean port.

 • Intra-Carrier Drayage: Describes moving cargo from one point in a transportation hub to another, for example, transporting a container from its staging area onto a ship in the same port.